 With this guide, you’ll be able to navigate the process of service dog fundraising and better understand the costs associated with training or adopting your own service dog.

 Companionship, love, and independence are all benefits of service dogs.
 Bringing one of these intelligent pups into your world can be life-changing.

 A service dog can help make previously challenging tasks like going grocery shopping easier and less stressful.
 These trained canine companions also help boost self-esteem and keep people socially active.
-Sadly, the high cost of getting and training a service dog can put these animals out of reach.
-That’s where crowdfunding can help.

 The different types of service dogs

 Not all service dogs are trained to perform the same tasks.
 This list might help you decide which type of service dog would be best for your needs.

 Guide dogs help the visually impaired safely navigate the world.=

 What is a hearing alert dog?

 If you’re hearing impaired, these dogs are specifically trained to identify various sounds and then alert you as needed.